mam1/HAS/README.md

-# HAS
+# HAS -
 Home Automation System
-MQTT message broker implemented on a BeagleBbone Black Mosqietto Debian
+MQTT message broker implemented on a BeagleBbone Black